ChristianWinds/Project-2---Simplified-3D-Diffusion-Model/csharp/README.md

 C# compilation instructions: Enter "mcs diffusion.cs" in the command line.
-C# execution instructions: Enter "mono diffusion.exe" in the command line to run the program without a partition.
-Enter "mono diffusion.exe (number) partition" to run the program with a partition.
+C# execution instructions: Enter "mono diffusion.exe (room size integer)" in the command line to run the program with the specified room size and without a partition.
+Enter "mono diffusion.exe (room size integer) partition" in the command line to run the program with both the specified room size and a partition.